MetPX/sarracenia/doc/subscriber.rst

   topic names) has a different meaning than it does in an accept clause, where it means match any string.

   Yes, this is confusing.
 No, it cannot be helped.

-Explanation long.
+  Why: The syntax of wildcarding in AMQP (which defines suptopic syntax) is set by the international standard, and there are no other systems that use it.
+Regular expressions are a well known pattern matching language with widespread support.

 Basic File Reception